-I just released my very first Elixir package, UriTemplate.
-It is an RFC 6570 compliant URI template processor.
 I’ve been playing with Elixir for the last few days and i really like it.
 I haven’t gotten into any of the concurrency stuff it really shines at yet but it is a really nice language in which it program even without that.

 Wow!
 Spark-cassandra-connector seems to be about twice as fast as Calliope.

 Apparently @asus’ idea of warranty “support” is to delay and misdirect but to *never* actually replace the broken device.

 We are having an API meetup at Lucky Pie in Louisville, CO on nov 15th @ 6:30pm.
 Come share a tasty beverage, a slice of pizza and your opinions on all things API with your fellow API crafters.
 If you are an API practitioner we’d love to meet you in person.

 BTW, if you are in Denver for Defrag this drinkup is a short drive from the Omni Interlocken so please join us.

 If you register it’ll help ensure we have enough space, but all are welcome, registered or not.

 One of the hardest won lessons of my career is the power of incrementalism.
 I am, at my core, an idealist.
 When i look at a product or code base i tend to see the ways it deviates from my ideals, rather than the ways it is useful or does match my ideals.
 That is a nice way of saying i tend come off negative and cynical when discussing… well, almost anything.